This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 Key-value stores are optimized for a single use case: fast lookup by a known identifier (key).
 They are

-effectively a hash table that is distributed across multiple servers.
+effectively a hash table distributed across multiple servers.
 The idea is to deploy the key-value store between

 cache hit) are returned quickly, without having to talk to the primary data store, and only requests that